 For retail brand marketers, there’s more than one way to have a hot Summer.
 By utilizing big data social media analytics, retail brands can learn deeper insights into how to engage their audience, such as the best time of day to post, what type of emojis are trending, and analysis of competitors’ successes to make sure you have a best in class outreach strategy.

-Interested in learning more about the capabilities of the Content Optimization Dashboard?
+Interested in learning more about the crafting a Social Media Strategy?
 We’d love to show you – request a demo here.

 Sourcing: Content Optimization tab analyzing the top 1000 posts by Content Response Rate across Facebook, Instagram, Twitter from April 1-30, 2019.
 Retail Brand Set includes H&M, Zara, Gap, Banana Republic, Old Navy, Athleta, J. C. Penney, Macy’s, American Eagle Outfitters, Walmart, Madewell, Kohl’s, J. Crew, Target Style, TJ Maxx, Marshalls, Amazon Fashion.